errcHuang/pyRM114/README.md

 ##Installation
 `pip install pyrm114`

+Note: if you encounter issues make sure you have installed numpy and scikit-learn before pip installing.
+Those two packages tend to cause issues

 ##Usage:
 The basic usage pipeline for realpolitalk is to _train_ then _classify_ (and _reset_) as needed